Beside the Mountain

 The wet ingredients and the dry ingredients being mixied together.

 1. Fold batter together: Pour the flour mixture into the pumpkin mixture.
 Use a spatula to fold the batter together just until combined, about 12 -15 folds.
-It's important not to overmix the muffin batter so they rise well and become fluffy rather than dense.
+It's important not to overmix the muffin batter, so it rises well and becomes fluffy rather than dense.

 A muffin tin with muffin batter in muffin liners with a ⅓ cup measuring cup and coarse sugar beside it.